IN DUNDEE, ST ANDREWS

 Research suggests that therapeutic outcomes are related to the quality of the client-therapist relationship.
 Central to the Person-centred approach is an emphasis on 'being' versus 'doing'; offering acceptance, empathy and genuineness.

-Within client-centred therapy, an invitation from the therapist to focus and stay with body sensations can help to deepen the therapeutic work.
+In addition, an invitation from the therapist to focus and stay with body sensations can help to deepen this therapeutic work.
 Studies have demonstrated the benefit of such body-based approaches.

 Deep Brain Reorienting

 Turning towards traumatic memories can lead to a range of emotional responses.
 Before these responses emerge, there may be upper body tension which can go unnoticed.
 Deep Brain Reorienting invites clients to closely track the activation of movement impulses and emotions from this tension spot in order to avoid overwhelm and to facilitate processing.
 Steeped in a neuroscientific perspective, DBR neatly parallels theoretical contributions to how trauma impacts on the brain at the deepest levels.

 Additional resourcing may support trauma processing.
 In collaboration with clients,